AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

 ![task](../images/task_record.png)

-When AI module call API endpoint to update the task status, it will trigger a `completed_task` Signal ( check [Django Signal](https://docs.djangoproject.com/en/5.0/topics/signals/) for further details), which is acting as the `Router` to dispatch different following tasks.
+When Agent module call API endpoint to update the task status, it will trigger a `completed_task` Signal ( check [Django Signal](https://docs.djangoproject.com/en/5.0/topics/signals/) for further details), which is acting as the `Router` to dispatch different following tasks.